cybozu-go/neco/docs/neco.md

     This command must be invoked only once in the cluster after `neco init` and `neco init-local` completed.

+    When `--upload` option is specified, it uploads only given target.
+    - `all`: Upload ignitions and sabakan & cke assets(default)
+    - `ignitions`: Upload ignitions
+    - `assets`: Upload sabakan & cke assets

 * `neco status`

     Show the status of the current update process.